lbacherle/inclination_calc/readme.md

 Modes:\
 &emsp;1) Calculate inertial Azimuth (disregarding Earths rotation) for a launchsite or latitude and a desired inclination\
 &emsp;2) Calculate rotational Azimuth (taking into account Earth rotation) for a launchsite or latitude and a desired inclination\
-&emsp;3) Calculate resulting Inclination for a launchsite or latitude and an Azimuth angle
+&emsp;3) Calculate resulting Inclination for a launchsite or latitude and an Azimuth angle\
+&esmp;4) Compare propellant mass needed for different latitudes

 Conventions:\
 &emsp;1) All angles must be given in degrees\